Tadalafil

 Why does tadalafil cause headaches?

-As tadalafil relaxes the blood vessels in your body, this can also affect the blood vessels in your brain.
+Tadalafil relaxes the blood vessels in your body, which can also affect the blood vessels in your brain.
 This is why tadalafil and other PDE5 inhibitors commonly cause headaches.

 Can tadalafil cause heartburn?